gersonmoraes/dryunit/README.md

 ```
 mkdir tests
-dryunit init alcotest > tests/jbuild
+dryunit init > tests/jbuild
 ```

 No other configuration is required.
-The generated rules will define the executable `tests/main.exe` ready for Alcotest.
+The generated rules will define the executable `tests/main.exe` ready for the default framework.
+You can also make the framework explicit by using `dryunit init alcotest`.

 ## Configuration

-This is the content of the command `dryunit init`:
+This is the output of the command `dryunit init`:

 ```
 (executables